Daii31/Testcr/README.md

 ## Getting Started

 Open `login.html` in a browser to create an account or login.
-After authentication you will be redirected to `index.html` where you can add favourite coins and load different modules.
+After authentication you will be redirected to `index.html` where you can search for coins, organise favourites into folders and load different modules.

 All data is stored in `localStorage` so no server is required.